cognitedata/inso-bootstrap-cli/README.md

 poetry run bootstrap-cli --debug deploy --cdf-project=shiny-dev configs/config-simple-v2-draft.yml
 ```

-This will deploy and create all the groups, data sets and raw dbs shown in the diagram created above.
+This will deploy and create all the groups, data sets and RAW DBs shown in the diagram created above.
 If they already exist, the tool will update/recreate them based on the config file.

 ### Github Action